Professional Activities

 Publications

-Fuson, C. (2011) Empty Pleasures: The Story of Artificial Sweeteners from Saccarin to Splenda [Review of the book Empty Pleasures: The Story of Artificial Sweeteners from Saccarin to Splenda] Tennessee Libraries, 61 (1).
+Fuson, C. (2011) Empty Pleasures: The Story of Artificial Sweeteners from Saccharin to Splenda [Review of the book Empty Pleasures: The Story of Artificial Sweeteners from Saccharin to Splenda] Tennessee Libraries, 61 (1).

 Fuson, C. and Rushing, J. (2009) Climbing out of the “Ivory Tower”: Conversations between academic and school librarians and teachers.
 College & Research Libraries News, 70(10), 566-569.